Georgefwm/OpenGL-Project/README.md

 # OpenGL-Project

-Having a go trying to use OpenGL.
+Having a look into OpenGL.
+Very simple program, not well organised/optimised.

 How to run: